Overview of Non-Banking Financial Company - NBFC Registration

 Principal Business Requirement for NBFC

-The principal business of NBFCs is to provide financial services which involves lending, investments in shares, stocks, bonds, debentures, leasing, hire-purchase, P2P Market Place lending business, financial information service provider (NBFC-AA) insurance business, chit business or involved in the receiving of deposits under any scheme or arrangement.
+The principal business of NBFCs is to provide financial services which involves lending, investments in shares, stocks, bonds, debentures, leasing, hire-purchase, P2P Market Place lending business, financial information service provider (NBFC-AA) insurance business or involved in the receiving of deposits under any scheme or arrangement.

 Besides this, following below mentioned conditions must be fulfilled in order to continue NBFC License: